1. Hovis Soft White Medium Bread, 800g.

 4. Lemon: 2.5g per 100g.
 (9.3g total carbohydrate)

 Slightly more sugary than their citrusy cousins: 2.5g per 100g.
-Lemons are good for weight lossskin care and improved digestion.
+Lemons are good for weight loss, skin care and improved digestion.

 5. Cranberry: 4g per 100g.
 (12.2g total carbohydrate)